adjust/marmalade_sdk/README.md

 ### <a id="deeplinking-standard">Standard deep linking scenario

-Standard deep linking scenario is platform specific feature and in order to support it, you need to add some additional settings to your app.
+Standard deep linking scenario is a platform specific feature and in order to support it, you need to add some additional settings to your app.

 In order to get info about the URL content in a standard deep linking scenario, you should set a callback method on the